 Variations on a theme

-Their own diet and living conditions will have a big impact on flavour, shellfish from warmer waters tend to be larger, colder waters tend to produce firmer meats and smaller animals.
+The diet and living conditions of the shellfish, no matter what the species is, will have a big impact on flavour.
+Shellfish from warmer waters tend to be larger, while colder waters tend to produce firmer meats and smaller animals.
 The main difference between the flavour of shrimp vs prawns or crawfish is caused by conditions in the bodies of water they come from.
 Freshwater shrimp will taste different from shrimp caught in salt water, but whether it has longer legs, or the largest pincers, is irrelevant, they are similar creatures with similar nutritional profiles, textures, and flavours.

 It all depends on your purpose

 From the perspective of species there are significant differences among all of these creatures.
 As species, decapod edible crustaceans are as similar, and yet as different, as lemons, limes, or pomelos, and oranges.